noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

     }
     .flex-items {
       /*
+        how flex items fill unused space
+       */
+      flex-grow:
+      /*
+        how flex items reduce their size when theres not enough space */
+      flex-shrink:
+      /*
+        minimum size of each item
+       */
+      flex-basis:

+      /*
+        shorthand for flex-grow, flex-shrink, flex-basis

         specifies how a flex item will be prioritized when free space is being distributed on the main axis

         1: unitless value dictates the proportion of flex items along the main axis after things like padding and margin. assign to individual flex-items to change each proportion relative to other flex-items
         200px: minimum of 200px to each item
+        1 200px: evenly proportioned with a minimum of 200px
         #: play around with other integers
         initial: item will be inflexible when there is free space, but can shrink if needed
         auto: fully flexibly on main axis